Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 dev.connect()
 ```

 These are just a small collection of some of the available device libraries, you can find all documentation [here](https://pubhub.devnetcloud.com/media/pyats-getting-started/docs/quickstart/structureofastatement.html).
 I would encourage you to experiment a bit with these though and work out some of the tasks you can do with a device.
+In the next section we'll go on to using these in practice when building actual testscases.
+Don't worry if you don't full understand it yet, the more you get hands on with pyATS the more it will make sense.
+Particuarly if you're new to Python this can take some time to master.

 ## Exercise 4 - Building custom testscases and implementing the pyATS test framework (In progress)